devcontainers/devcontainers.github.io/_implementors/features-distribution.md

 index: 6
 ---

-**TLDR; Check out the [quick start template](https://github.com/devcontainers/feature-template) to get going on distributing your onw Dev Container Features.**
+**TL;DR Check out the [quick start template](https://github.com/devcontainers/feature-template) to get going on distributing your onw Dev Container Features.**

 This specification defines a pattern where community members and organizations can author and self-publish [Dev Container 'Features'](../features).